Trump's new EPA pick defends rollbacks as Democrats call him 'extreme'

 Wheeler said he would provide a written response.

-Democratic Senator Bernie Sanders of Vermont also attacked Wheeler for refusing to call climate change the world’s most pressing crisis.
-Scientists say global warming is being driven by fossil fuels use, and is causing potentially devastating sea level rise and more extreme weather.
+Democratic senators Bernie Sanders of Vermont and Ed Markey of Massachusetts also attacked Wheeler for refusing to call climate change the world’s most pressing crisis, despite mounting evidence it is leading to potentially devastating sea level rise, flooding, wildfires and extreme weather.

+“You are putting up a smokescreen to ensure there is an advancement of Donald Trump’s dirty policies,” Markey said.
+“That’s why it is relevant that you are a former coal industry lobbyist,” he added.

+A federal report written by 13 government agencies late last year said climate change, driven by fossil fuels consumption, will cost the U.S. economy hundreds of billions of dollars by the end of the century, damaging everything from human health to infrastructure and agricultural production.

+Wheeler said he had been briefed on the assessment, but had several outstanding questions about it and was waiting for further briefings from his staff.

 “I would not call it the greatest crisis,” Wheeler said.
-“I believe it is a huge issue that has to be addressed globally.”

 Industry representatives and Republican lawmakers have largely praised Wheeler for his deregulatory stance, arguing the EPA has for years hurt economic growth by imposing overly-burdensome requirements on businesses.